California Zephyr: Rolling stock

+As of March 2025, Amtrak plans to add a third coach in May and a third sleeper in June to meet demand.
+As with the other long-distance routes, Amtrak plans to fully replace the P42DCs with ALC-42 locomotives by 2027, and the Superliner cars with new long-distance cars by 2032.

 Route description

-The west-bound train is Amtrak number 5 (number 6 eastbound).
-Upon leaving Chicago Union Station, the train travels along the Metra BNSF Railway Line, with an intermediate stop in Naperville, Illinois.
+The westbound train is Amtrak number 5 (number 6 eastbound).
+Upon leaving Chicago Union Station, the train travels along the Metra BNSF Line, with an intermediate stop in Naperville, Illinois.

-After passing through Aurora, Illinois, the train passes through the Illinois prairies, using the Burlington Rail Bridge to cross the Mississippi River in Burlington, Iowa.
-After running through southern Iowa, the Zephyr reaches the Missouri River between Council Bluffs, Iowa and Omaha, Nebraska.
+After passing through Aurora, Illinois, the train travels across the Illinois prairies, using the Burlington Rail Bridge to cross the Mississippi River in Burlington, Iowa.
+After running through southern Iowa, the Zephyr reaches the Missouri River between Council Bluffs, Iowa, and Omaha, Nebraska.
 From Omaha, the train travels overnight through southern Nebraska and northeastern Colorado, making a morning arrival in Denver.

 At Denver, the Zephyr switches over from BNSF to Union Pacific tracks.
 Westbound, the train is routed over the Central Corridor for the trip through the Tunnel District.
 The line crosses the Continental Divide via the 6.2 mile-long Moffat Tunnel under James Peak.
 Leaving the Moffat Tunnel, the tracks then follow the Colorado River from Winter Park Resort to Ruby Canyon, west of Grand Junction, which is also where the train enters Utah.
+The Colorado River portion of the trip is informally called "moon river", as whitewater rafters pull down their pants and moon the passengers.

+Between Denver and Fraser–Winter Park station, the Zephyr shares a route with the Winter Park Express, a service that runs only during the peak Winter season (mid-December through March) and is used primarily by tourists heading to the ski resorts located in Winter Park.

+Also between Denver and Crescent Junction, Utah, the Zephyr shares the route with Rocky Mountaineer's Rockies to the Red Rocks passenger service.